• Skip to main content

 Video Game Addiction Lawsuits

-• Roblox Corporation (maker of Roblox)
+• Roblox Corporation (Roblox)

-• Epic Games, Inc. (maker of Fortnite)
+• Epic Games, Inc. (Fortnite)

-Gaming Disorder: A Clinical Definition
+Gaming Disorder: A Recognized Medical Condition

 • Impaired control over gaming habits